Here is a brief paper I wrote at the request

 There are many, but two of the most central are incarnation and karma.

 Interestingly, the XXX Waldorf School endorses the idea that children go through such phases, although it omits reference to the invisible bodies.
 “From birth to around the age of seven, the major task of the child is to build the physical body ...
 From age seven to around the age of fourteen, the young person learns primarily ...
 From age fourteen on, the young adult takes up the challenge of clear thinking.” — Parent Handbook, p.
-6.
+6. Thus, Steiner's account of three seven-year-long childhood stages is affirmed.

 The other central doctrine I will mention is karma.
-Waldorf schools believe each child arrives on Earth with a karma resulting from past lives.
+Waldorf schools believe that each child arrives on Earth with a karma resulting from past lives.
 From this perspective, the goal of Waldorf schools is to help students fulfill their karmas.
 According to a Waldorf spokesperson, "[T]he purpose of education is to help the individual fulfill his karma.
 The teacher is an intermediary and his task is to guide the incarnating individualities [i.e., children] into the physical world and equip them for earthly existence, bearing in mind what they bring with them from the past and what they are likely to take with them into the future.”

 The XXX Waldorf School evidently agrees that karma or “destiny” is highly significant.
-“The full development of these capacities is of profound importance to each human being's ability to resolve life's riddles, to take up the task of destiny [emphasis added],and to grow and live in a spirit of fulfillment and positive contribution.” — Parent Handbook, p.
+“The full development of these capacities is of profound importance to each human being's ability to resolve life's riddles, to take up the task of destiny [emphasis added], and to grow and live in a spirit of fulfillment and positive contribution.” — Parent Handbook, p.
 25.

 The statements that Waldorf schooling is “based on” incarnation and that the “purpose” of the schools is to help with karma may seem incompatible, but they are actually closely intertwined.
-In Waldorf belief, children arrive on Earth from the spirit realm, and Waldorf teachers are here to help the children successfully bring all four of their bodies to Earth and then to use all their capacities to fulfill their karmas.
+In Waldorf belief, children arrive on Earth from the spirit realm, and Waldorf teachers are here to help the children successfully bring all four of their bodies to Earth and then for the children to use all their capacities to fulfill their karmas.

 Note that if these are the purposes of Waldorf schools, then ordinary education — conveying information to the students — takes a back seat. and indeed, Waldorf schools often provide a poor academic education.
-[See “Academic Standards at Waldorf”] This has been a problem from the very beginning.
+[See “Academic Standards at Waldorf”.]
+This has been a problem from the very beginning.
 After students at the first Waldorf school took state-mandated examinations, Steiner reported to the faculty: “We should have no illusions: The results gave a very unfavorable impression of our school to people outside.”

 5. DO WALDORF TEACHERS CONVEY ANTHROPOSOPHIC DOCTRINES TO THE STUDENTS?

 Yes, although they often do this subtly, indirectly.
 Nonetheless, this is one of their main goals.
-“You need to make the children aware that they are receiving the objective truth, and if this occasionally appears anthroposophical, it is not anthroposophy that is at fault.
+Speaking to Waldorf teachers, Steiner said, “You need to make the children aware that they are receiving the objective truth, and if this occasionally appears anthroposophical, it is not anthroposophy that is at fault.
 Things are that way because anthroposophy has something to say about objective truth.
 It is the material that causes what is said to be anthroposophical.
 We certainly may not go to the other extreme, where people say that anthroposophy may not be brought into the school.
 Anthroposophy will be in the school when it is objectively justified, that is, when it is called for by the material itself.”

 Since Anthroposophists believe that their doctrines are the great Truth underlying all other knowledge, they think that the presence of Anthroposophy will be “justified” at virtually every point in every subject studied.